Santa Barbara Vedanta Temple: History

 During 1955, a three-bedroom house was constructed by Lolita Hart on a three-acre parcel located at 886 Ladera Lane, across the street from the temple.
 Beset by physical ailments and no longer able to live by herself, Hart donated her property to the Vedanta Society of Southern California in March 1961 in exchange for a lifetime occupancy of a one-bedroom apartment at the Society's newly constructed building (located at 2000 North Ivar Street in Hollywood).
 The Hart house was then utilized as a retreat for devotees with rooms maintained and meals prepared by Gerda Zinn.
 After the enterprise failed, the house became a monastery and was used by Swami Prabhavananda for his Gospel reading classes.
-After Eva Herrmann (who resided in a house directly above the temple) passed away in 1978, the monastery was moved into her house, and the Hart house became a rental property.
+After Eva Herrmann (who resided in a house directly above the temple) died in 1978, the monastery was moved into her house, and the Hart house became a rental property.

 The first dedication worship in the temple was performed on February 13, 1956.
 The following Sunday, February 19, over four-hundred devotees attended a special dedication, with the address given by Swami Madhavananda who had travelled with Swami Nirvanananda from Belur Math to attend.

 In 1957, Lutah Maria Riggs completed her designs for the gatehouse, a rectangular redwood and glass house constructed on wooden stilts upon a concrete platform, and crouched between the naturally surrounding boulders and eucalyptus trees.
 Riggs had purportedly designed the gatehouse to resemble the likeness of the temple.
 An open house celebration was held in August 1959.

 On August 25–30, 1959, the temple became the venue for women to take the vows of sannyas for the first time in America by the Ramakrishna Order of India; where five American nuns (Prabhaprana, Saradaprana, Satyaprana, Varadaprana, and Yogaprana) took their vows, and some nine swamis attended the ceremony.
 On September 22, 1959, the five Pravrajikas accompanied by Swami Prabhavananda journeyed to Belur Math in West Bengal where they were known as the “Panchapranas” (the five pranas).
 At the math, they stayed in the guesthouse and pilgrimaged to numerous sacred sites.

 In 1970, at the request of architect Lutah Maria Riggs, Daniel Donahue (an associated client) donated a large bronze soft-green patina-tarnished Chinese bell to the Santa Barbara Temple.
-Said to produce "deeply resonant tones", the bell is estimated to date approximately to the era of the Sung dynasty (circa 960–1279).
+Said to produce "deeply resonant tones", the bell is estimated to date approximately to the era of the Song dynasty (circa 960–1279).